“Damn, I think I’m gonna have to go on this trip alone,” I told my coworkers three weeks before boarding that flight headed to Oranjestad, Aruba.

 I wasn’t really too concerned about my spending over there because I had enough money in my checking account and my credit card.
 Worst came to worst, I would’ve have a loved one temporarily CashApp me or control my spending a tad bit more.

 If you’re wondering how I handled my finances out there, here’s a brief and general outline:

 - Resort & flight, booked as a bundle deal on Expedia for 5 days, 4 nights: $840

 - Restaurants/drinks: approximately $350 total (Maybe less, but I love to eat & drink, especially on vacay!)

 - Car rental (ended up booking it for an extra day): $165 total

 - Random items (lotion, soap, etc.): about $45 total

 - Cab ride to and from resort: $62

-Do the math, it’s about $780 of spending money, excluding the hotel and flight.
+If you do the it’s about $780 of spending money, excluding the hotel and flight.
 Some might think it’s a lot but I was still celebrating my birthday and I wanted to spoil myself.
-If you don’t think it’s a lot then maybe we should travel together next, lol.

-I’m sure if I would’ve went with someone else I would’ve spent less as we probably would’ve split things and they would’ve controlled my drinking and eating, lol.
+I’m sure if I would’ve went with someone else I would’ve spent less as we probably would’ve split transactions.